habibcomsats/NVFlare/docs/programming_guide/event_system.rst

 ---------------------------
 Local events are local to the client, and federated events or fed events are broadcast to other sites as well.

-The :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget will convert local events to federated events.
+The :class:`ConvertToFedEvent<flare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget will convert local events to federated events.

-One example of how this is applied in use is in log streaming as seen in the `hello-pt-tb example <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-pt-tb>`_.
+One example of how this is applied in use is in log streaming as seen in the `hello-pt-tb example <https://github.com/[BLINDED]/Flare/tree/main/examples/hello-pt-tb>`_.

-The :class:`AnalyticsSender<nvflare.app_common.widgets.streaming.AnalyticsSender>` triggers an event called "analytix_log_stats", as a local event on the client.
-If we want server side to receive this event, we will need to convert the local event to a federated event, and this can be done with the :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget.
+The :class:`AnalyticsSender<flare.app_common.widgets.streaming.AnalyticsSender>` triggers an event called "analytix_log_stats", as a local event on the client.
+If we want server side to receive this event, we will need to convert the local event to a federated event, and this can be done with the :class:`ConvertToFedEvent<flare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget.

-The :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget converts the event to a federated event and adds a prefix to that event, which in the example becomes "fed.analytix_log_stats".
-This event is processed by the :class:`TBAnalyticsReceiver<nvflare.app_common.pt.tb_receiver.TBAnalyticsReceiver>` component on the server so the server can receive the streamed analytics.
+The :class:`ConvertToFedEvent<flare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget converts the event to a federated event and adds a prefix to that event, which in the example becomes "fed.analytix_log_stats".
+This event is processed by the :class:`TBAnalyticsReceiver<flare.app_common.pt.tb_receiver.TBAnalyticsReceiver>` component on the server so the server can receive the streamed analytics.